mljar/mercury-examples/who-is-hiring/README.md

 data, but they are not exact counts of jobs.
 One post may contain several jobs, and a word may be used in a different meaning.

+## Related article

+Read [How Hard Is It to Find a Remote Python Data Job?
+I Checked 88,975 Hacker News Job Posts](https://mljar.com/blog/remote-python-data-job-hacker-news/) for the full analysis behind these apps.

 ## Run both web apps

 From the main repository folder, run: